Eric Hosmer Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (15 total, 1.1 per game).
+- The Dodgers rank 11th in baseball in home runs allowed (20 total, 1.1 per game).

-- Grove (0-1) makes the start for the Dodgers, his third of the season.
+- Grove gets the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 12 hits.
+- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Chicago Cubs, allowing one earned run while surrendering two hits.

+- In three games this season, the 26-year-old has amassed an ERA of 9.00, with 9.7 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.